Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/core_documents/WRITING_STRATEGY.md

 ### The "Context Matters" Frame
 ```
-"The model achieves 1 FA/24h with SzCORE's clinical tolerances,
+"The model achieves ~1 FA/24h on Dianalund with SzCORE; on TUSZ with NEDC OVERLAP it is 26.89 FA/24h (SEIZ) and with TAES 136.73 FA/24h,
-which becomes 100 FA/24h with NEDC's research precision,
 highlighting how context determines performance claims."
 ```

 ### The "Broader Pattern" Frame
 ```
-"This 100× gap is not unique to SeizureTransformer but reflects
+"This order-of-magnitude gap is not unique to SeizureTransformer but reflects
 a systemic issue in how seizure detection models are evaluated."
 ```